asdryau/SOSControl/README.md

 # SOSControl

-SOSControl: Enhancing Human Motion Generation Through Saliency-Aware Symbolic Orientation and Timing Control (AAAI 2026)
+This is the official repository for the AAAI 2026 paper, **SOSControl: Enhancing Human Motion Generation Through Saliency-Aware Symbolic Orientation and Timing Control**.

+Resources will be made available soon...